tig-bbit/Pair-Extraordinaire/README.md

 ## Step 5️⃣: Run the Script

-Make your script executable and run it:
+Make your script executable and run it on the github bash:

 ```bash
 chmod +x create_prs.sh